Recovering nice guy. Seeker. Sensitive Rebel.

 The Winding Path

-My journey here wasn't linear.
+My journey here was anything but linear.
 I started in IT, focused on a practical, high-demand career where I could make a good living.
 (So responsible, right?)
 One minor problem: it felt meaningless.
-After several years, that not-really-so-minor problem became unbearable, leading to a sense of hopelessness ... and ultimately depression (0/10, do not recommend).
+After several years, that not-really-so-minor problem became unbearable, making me wonder what the point (not just of my career, but of my life) was, and sending me on a downward spiral into depression.

-My own therapy, combined with a week of vacation spent at a Myers-Briggs certification training in 2000, sparked my journey of transformation which involved obtaining a Master's degree and a psychotherapy license, hundreds of hours of continuing education, thousands of hours of work with therapy clients, and eventually, the realization that one of them was right when she said I should market myself as "the least therapist-like therapist ever."
+My own therapy, combined with a week of vacation spent at a Myers-Briggs certification training in 2000, sparked my journey of transformation.
+Along the way, there's been a Master's degree, a psychotherapy license, hundreds of hours of continuing education, thousands of hours of work with therapy clients, and eventually, the realization that one of them was right when she said I should market myself as "the least therapist-like therapist ever."

 What I've Learned